 Following the procedure, it's very important to follow all of Dr. Brown's postoperative care instructions.
 Each individual is different, but generally you can expect the following:

-- The breasts are dressed in gauze and a sports bra
+- The breasts are dressed in gauze and a surgical bra

 - Absorbable sutures, with small external knots trimmed between one and two weeks